Hexactinellid

 Hexactinellid sponges are sponges with a skeleton made of four- and/or six-pointed siliceous spicules, often referred to as glass sponges.
 They are usually classified along with other sponges in the phylum Porifera, but some researchers consider them sufficiently distinct to deserve their own phylum, Symplasma.
-Some experts believe that glass sponges are the longest-lived animals on earth; these scientists tentatively estimate a maximum age of up to 15,000 years.
+Some marine biologists believe that glass sponges are the longest-lived animals on earth; these scientists tentatively estimate a maximum age of up to 15,000 years.

 Biology

 Glass sponges are relatively uncommon and are mostly found at depths from 450 to 900 m below sea level.
 Although the species Oopsacas minuta has been found in shallow water, others have been found much deeper.
 They are found in all oceans of the world, although they are particularly common in Antarctic and Northern Pacific waters.

 They are more-or-less cup-shaped animals, ranging from 10 to 30 cm in height, with sturdy skeletons made of glass-like silica spicules, fused to form a lattice.
-In some glass sponges such as members of the genus Euplectela, these structures are aided by a protein called glassin.
+In some glass sponges such as members of the genus Euplectella, these structures are aided by a protein called glassin.
 It helps accelerate the production of silicas from the silicic acid absorbed from the surrounding seawater.
 The body is relatively symmetrical, with a large central cavity that, in many species, opens to the outside through a sieve formed from the skeleton.
 Some species of glass sponges are capable of fusing together to create reefs or bioherms.
 They are generally pale in colour, ranging from white to orange.

 Much of the body is composed of syncitial tissue, extensive regions of multinucleate cytoplasm.
 The epidermal cells characteristic of other sponges are absent, being replaced by a syncitial net of amoebocytes, through which the spicules penetrate.
 Unlike other sponges, they do not possess the ability to contract.

-Their bodies comprises three parts: the inner and outer peripheral trabecular networks and the choanosome, which is used for feeding purposes.
+Their body comprises three parts: the inner and outer peripheral trabecular networks and the choanosome, which is used for feeding purposes.
 The choanosome acts as the mouth for the sponge while the inner and outer canals that meet at the choanosome are passages for the food, creating a consumption path for the sponge.

 All hexactinellids have the potential to grow to different sizes, but the average maximum growth is estimated to be around 32 centimeters long.
 Some grow past that length and continue to extend their lengths up to 1 meter.
 The estimated life expectancy for hexactinellids that grow around 1 meter is approximately 200 years (Plyes).